DenchiSoft/denchisoft.github.io/index.md

 ### What is VTube Studio?

-VTube Studio is an app available for iPhone/macOS (*currently in review*), Android and Windows.
+VTube Studio is an app available for **iPhone/macOS** (*currently in review*), **Android** and **Windows**.
 The app uses your smartphone to track your face and animate a [Live2D Cubism Model](https://www.live2d.com/en/) accordingly.
 The model is shown directly on your phone or on your PC by streaming the face-tracking data over your local network from your phone to your PC/Mac.

 From there, you can use OBS or any other streaming software to create videos and livestreams using your Virtual YouTuber Live2D avatar.
 Interested?
 Here's a small preview: